 If you’re curious about therapy but are feeling hesitant, what can you learn from this personal investment?
 As written by Suzanne Gelb Ph.D., J.D.

 - Take a moment to self-reflect.
-What fears, doubts, and stigmas or biases that might be fueling your reluctance?
+What fears, doubts, stigmas, or biases might be fueling your reluctance?
 Think about what is holding you back, and why.

 - Consider the “cost” of doing nothing.
 Where will you be two or three years from now, if you continue to repeat the same patterns that are making you unhappy today?
 What’s the “cost” of inaction, or of remaining stuck?
 It may be very high, indeed.